New Build Solicitors

 - A “snagging” surveyor will conduct a thorough inspection before completion to identify any items of repair

 With new build properties, the completion date can only be fixed once the house is finished.
-Most new build contracts specify that completion will take place 10 days after the developer confirms the property is ready.
-If you are selling a property, your solicitor will be able to advise you on the best way to manage your sale and purchase.
+Most new build contracts specify that completion will occur 10 days after the developer confirms the property is ready.
+If you sell a property, your solicitor can advise you on managing your sale and purchase.

-What will my new build conveyancer look out for?
+What will my new build solicitor look out for?

 Your solicitor will look for any legal issues with the property’s title, just as they would when buying an existing property.
-Additionally, they will look out for several risks that are unique to new builds.
+Additionally, they will look for several risks unique to new builds.
 These include:

 - Issues with planning permission